ResearchRevealed / DevCSI:

-Events like these are sometimes called 'Hack Days' where we will be encouraging participants to form teams to talk about where they see the potential for linked data systems and approaches for the sharing of content and the promotion of research information across the UK and globally.
+Events like these are sometimes called 'Hack Days' and we will be encouraging participants to form teams to talk about the potential of linked data systems and approaches for the sharing of content and the promotion of research information across the UK and worldwide.
 We hope these teams will come up with some imaginative and innovative ideas.
-The focus will be on practical solutions to scenarios such as "how can my system automatically discover research collaborators?" and tackling issues such as harvesting versus the querying of SPARQL endpoints, or the requirements for data security in the context of inter-institutional information sharing.
+The focus will be on practical solutions to scenarios such as ‘how can my system automatically discover research collaborators?’ and tackling issues such as harvesting versus the querying of SPARQL endpoints, or the requirements for data security in the context of inter-institutional information sharing.
 The event will culminate in a series of presentations from the teams about the work they have carried out.